Govt. Tourism License 3195/080/81

 What animals live on Mount Everest?

 This is the best question to tackle with various thoughts.
-Everest Region is the home to Mount Everest, the highest peak in the world, with an altitude of 8848.86 m from sea level is popularly known as the Everest Region is also the home to the unique diversity of nature and its diversity of geography, wildlife, flora, and fauna.
+Everest Region is the home to Mount Everest, the highest peak in the world, with an altitude of 8848.86 m above sea level is popularly known as the Everest Region and is also home to the unique diversity of nature and its diversity of geography, wildlife, flora, and fauna.
 It provides the habitat for the biodiversity of the high-altitude wildlife and plants, making the region a great place for the ecosystem to rely on.
-In such extreme conditions, weather, and other factors that come along with the increase in altitude, wildlife found unique paths to survive and live over.
+In such extreme conditions, weather, and other factors that come along with the increase in altitude, wildlife found unique paths to survive and live.

-The factors known for its unstable conditions, remote and difficult geography, and extreme conditions make the wildlife there unique as it needs a few challenging ways to survive.
-The cold feature of the region, as it lies over the high altitude of the Himalayas, and the weather conditions as well as the terrain geography stand as the main factors that make survival there for animals a bit challenging and rare to find those animals and wildlife as well as the plants to be found all around the world.
+The factors known for their unstable conditions, remote and difficult geography, and extreme conditions make the wildlife there unique, as it needs a few challenging ways to survive.
+The cold feature of the region, as it lies at a high altitude in the Himalayas, and the weather conditions as well as the terrain geography stand as the main factors that make survival there for animals a bit challenging and rare to find those animals and wildlife, as well as the plants to be found all around the world.

 So, we are about to share and discuss the unique conditions in which these animals survive, making them rarer and more difficult to see worldwide.
 We will discuss the biodiversity that creates a unique ecosystem that allows them to survive in such high-altitude conditions.
 Stick here to begin your journey inside the insightful wildlife of the Everest Region.